QuintixLabs/Voux/README.md

 By default, both commands run at: [http://localhost:8787](http://localhost:8787).
 You can change this by setting the **PORT** value in `.env`.

+### 🖌️ Branding

+If you re-theme or rebrand your instance, please leave a short note on the page (e.g., in the footer) that says `"Powered by Voux."` That way people know what software is running, even if the colors/logos are yours.

 ## 🔧 Configuration

 Environment variables.
 You can tweak some of these options later from `/settings.html` without editing `.env`.